We support the following

 Jared & Jennifer Serving in Asia Pacific Rim

-T&R M&D M&K R&R Dr. Clara Serving in closed countries
+T&R M&D M&K Dr. Clara Serving in closed countries

 Will & Beth Serving in South Asia